top of page

 Next, they may ask you to gently flex the muscle of your foot as they press the plantar fascia to evaluate if your pain worsens.

-RH PF Treatment Icons-31.png
+RH PF Treatment Icons-31

 Assess Muscle